Nithishgowda9045/LIC/README.md

      well as to the resistor.

   3. Connect the source terminal to the ground.

-  4.Set the input voltage to 0.9 V and VDD to 1.8 V.
+  4 Set the input voltage to 0.9 V and VDD to 1.8 V.

 Using the formula for power,